AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 19. Attach one end of the short clear flex tubing to the peristaltic pump.
 Attach the other end of the short clear flex tubing to the push-to-connect of the Nalgene container
 20. Put the  plug in the upper hole of the Nalgene container

-Note: The second hole was made in order to insert the push to connect inside the Nalgene Container.
+Note: The second hole was made in order to insert the push-to-connect inside the Nalgene Container.

 ### Cleaning Procedure
 The experiments are really low maintenance and easy to wrap up.